StilgarISCA/ClassicArcadeProjects/_posts/2016-07-07-Coin-Door-Cut-Out.md

 Looks great!

-This coin door and mechs were ordered from <twistedquarter.com>.I deliberately ordered blue ejectors because I think they'll look nice with the mostly blue control panel, and I'm planning on doing blue t-molding too.
+This coin door and mechs were ordered from <http://www.twistedquarter.com>.
+I deliberately ordered blue ejectors because I think they'll look nice with the mostly blue control panel, and I'm planning on doing blue t-molding too.